isuthermography/dataguzzler-python/doc/source/quickstart.rst

    str(rec.metadata)

-SpatialNDE2 metadata always immutable once the array is complete.
+SpatialNDE2 metadata is always immutable once the array is complete.
 With rare exceptions, SpatialNDE2 array data is supposed to be immutable once the array is complete ready so the return from ``.data()`` should be considered read-only.